kouliping/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Restrictions.md

 # # protective bandwidth

-Basic protection maximum support 2G attack protection capability.
-If the attack on the public network IP is more than 2G, a black hole is triggered to mask all its access.
+Anti-DDoS Basic supplies 2G attack protection capability at max.
+Attack on the public network IP over 2G will trigger a black hole to mask all its access.
-If you need high traffic attack protection, please buy high anti-IP.
+If you need more traffic attack protection, please buy Anti-DDoS Pro.